Ritsu-Okazaki/IA/Forms/Documentation/Crit_C_Development.md

     └── Cue 6: Scene
         └── Cue 7: Sub-scene
 ```
-The program allows unlimited depth, so a for loop cannot be used to iterate through the cues and to find the right order if the child of a cue is queued in an unrelated later row far from the parent cue.
-To solve this issue, I made functions that uses recursive traversal to obtain cues related in a tree of dynamic depth. <br>
+The program allows has undefined restriction for how far the hierarchical tree structure continues, so a for loop cannot be used to iterate through the cues and to find the right order if the child of a cue is queued in an unrelated later row far from the parent cue.
+To solve this issue, I made a function that uses recursive traversal to obtain cues related in a tree of dynamic depth.
+Though unrestricted depth may impose the risk of causing stack overflow, considering the properties of the tree structure of cues having small depth, I found that there is no practical concern to this method.  <br>
-For export, the function allows the input of the file name which will be used for the CSV file that will contain the cues once exported.
+For export, the function allows the string input of the file name which will be used for the CSV file that will contain the cues once exported in `name`.
 The function will return only if the process is finished, and will not return any value.
 ```.py
 def export_cue(name:str):
     file = open(f"{name}.csv", "w", newline="")